0m

 Safety and Cautions

-- Avoid use on broken skin, fresh wounds, or recently shaved areas.
-Concentrated salt and minerals burn on damaged barriers.
+• Avoid use on broken skin, fresh wounds, or recently shaved areas.
+Concentrated salt and minerals can sting or irritate a damaged skin barrier.

-- If you have psoriasis, eczema, or other dermatologic conditions, consult a dermatologist before adopting a new regimen.
+• If you have psoriasis, eczema, or another dermatologic condition, consult a dermatologist before adopting a new regimen.

 Effective Dead Sea skin care formulations specify mineral content rather than relying on Dead Sea positioning alone.
 Magnesium chloride is the dominant active ion, with documented effects on skin barrier function, hydration, and inflammation.
 Buyers who read the ingredient list and look for explicit mineral disclosures will reliably distinguish well-formulated products from those using Dead Sea origin as a marketing label.